Ron-Q/CanWat/README.md

 # [4 Model parameters](#toc) <a name="Model parameters"></a>

 CanWat requires several parameters to generate a spatial representation of the meteorological variables, but also to simulate drainage and the resistance against evaporation.
-They are described in the script \~/sub/CW_parameter.R, where the user can also change it.
+They are described in the script \~/sub/CW_parameter*.R, where the user can also change it.

-Table (XX) describes different CanWat parameters for interception prediction:
+The following table will describe the parameters for the various approaches used in CanWat.
+Until then, please take a look at one of the example scripts.

 |               | Parameters | Description |
 |---------------|------------|-------------|